JeisonRobles/From_Agent_To_ROI_ODSC2026/README.md

 ## About the Book

-**Applied AI** isn't a static textbook—it's a practical guide for builders.
-Whether you're a developer deploying your first model, a data scientist making sense of embeddings and agents, or a founder exploring how AI workflows can reshape your product, this repository provides the code and examples to accompany your learning journey.
+**Applied AI** is a practical guide for builders.
+If you're a developer deploying your first model, a data scientist making sense of embeddings and agents, or a founder exploring how AI workflows can reshape your product, this repository provides the code and examples to accompany your learning journey.

 The book is organized in three acts:
 - **Act I: Foundations** — LLMs, embeddings, retrieval, and workflows for reliable, cost-effective, scalable systems